Table of Contents

 Getting Started with the Telegraf Agent

-Telegraf is a plugin-driven server agent built on InfluxDB, and is used for collecting and sending metrics/events from databases, systems, processes, devices, and applications.
-Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very minimal memory footprint.
-It is compatible with many operating systems, and has many useful output plugins and input plugins for collecting and forwarding a wide variety of system performance metrics.
+Telegraf is a plugin-driven server agent built on InfluxDB, and it is used to collect and send metrics/events from databases, systems, processes, devices, and applications.
+Telegraf is written in Go, compiles into a single binary with no external dependencies, and requires minimal memory footprint.
+It is compatible with many operating systems and has many helpful output plugins and input plugins for collecting and forwarding a wide variety of system performance metrics.

-Download Telegraf and unzip it (see the telegraf docs for up-to-date versions and installation commands for many operating systems).
-Packages and files are generally installed in the /etc directory.
+Download Telegraf and unzip it (see the Telegraf docs for up-to-date versions and installation commands for many operating systems).
+Packages and files are generally installed in the /etc

 wget https://dl.influxdata.com/telegraf/releases/telegraf_1.21.2-1_amd64.deb